speedbird620/Yet-another-simulator-chair/README.md

 The second iteration is utilising an Arduino Micro and hall sensors for the flight controls.
 Then an idea emerged of creating a more comfortable solution which can be reproduced larger numbers and how simulators can be a part of pilot training, especially for us who lives in a country that only allow flight from April to October.

 The requirements for the simulator:
-•	The parts shall be available in general stores (as far as possible)
+ - The parts shall be available in general stores (as far as possible)
-•	A simple yet durable construction
+ - A simple yet durable construction
-•	Dual control
-•	Stick, rudder and airbrake
+ - Dual controlStick, rudder and airbrake
-•	Airbrake shall be able to be used as throttle and collector after minor alteration
+ - Airbrake shall be able to be used as throttle and collector after minor alteration
-•	Tow cable release
+ - Tow cable release
-•	Position of pedals are adjustable
+ - Position of pedals are adjustable

 For most people the electronic hardware and software is the main obstacle.
 Therefore, the JoyStool projects is a twostep project: A, an electronics and software package; B, a flight control assembly designed to use an IKEA chair.